 Travel Insurance: Airline vs Insurer

 In our research, we have found that most private travel insurance programs offered by insurance companies tend to provide higher maximum coverage amounts for lower prices than those offered by airlines.
-Part of the reason is that when the insurance is offered directly from the insurance company, as is the case with insurers like Allianz Global Assistance or DirectAsia, there are no middle man.
+Part of the reason is that when the insurance is offered directly from the insurance company, as is the case with insurers like Allianz Global Assistance, FWD or Budget Direct, there are no middle man.
 In contrast, when you purchase travel insurance through an airline, airlines tend to receive a portion of the price of insurance as a commission, thereby inflating the price that a consumer ends up paying.
 Therefore, you can eliminate the middle man and pay a lower price by going directly to the insurance company.

 |Singapore Airlines||SilkAir||TigerAir||JetStar Asia Airways||Average of Insurance Companies|